Many factors affect the selection of good hole positions, but the primary objective is to reward a good shot.

 When 36 holes are played in one day it is customary for hole positions not to be changed between rounds, but there is no Rule to prohibit changing them.
 If they are changed, all players should be informed.

-- The member of the greenstaff who cuts the holes must make sure that the Rules of Golf are observed, especially the requirements that the hole must not exceed 41/4 inches (108mm) in outer diameter, must be at least 4 inches (101.6mm) deep and that wherever possible the hole-liner must be sunk at least one inch (25mm) below the putting green surface.
-If a plastic cuff/rim is used, it is considered to be part of the holeliner, so it too must be sunk at least one inch (25mm) below the putting green surface.
+- The member of the greenstaff who cuts the holes must make sure that the Rules of Golf are observed, especially the requirements that the hole must be 4 1/4 inches (108mm), must be at least 4 inches (101.6mm) deep and that wherever possible the hole-liner must be sunk at least one inch (25mm) below the putting green surface.
+If a plastic cuff/rim is used, it is considered to be part of the holeliner, so it too must be sunk at least one inch (25mm) below the putting green surface, unless the nature of the soil makes it impracticable to do so.

-The hole must not extend 4¼ inches (108mm) in outer diameter and must be at least 4 inches (101.6mm) deep.
+The hole must be 4¼ inches (108mm) and must be at least 4 inches (101.6mm) deep.
 When a lining is used, it must be sunk at least 1 inch (25mm) below the putting green surface.

 It is appreciated that it may not be possible to achieve all the aims stated above, however, using the example of a 72 hole event played over four days, the following method of selecting hole positions may enable the Committee to achieve as many of the goals as possible: